-(a) Allowing personal relationships to influence one to lower (or raise) one's standards with respect to products or services contracted for the Union.
+- (a) Allowing personal relationships to influence one to lower (or raise) one's standards with respect to products or services contracted for the Union. - (b) Discussing selection among candidates for any position outside of the selection body; such discussion shall be held in confidence by all members of the selection body.

-- 3. When Union Members Also Have Concurrent Affiliations - (a) Union Affiliations
+3. When Union Members Also Have Concurrent Affiliations

-(i) Applying for a casual labour position in the Union while one is an Executive member.

-(ii) Agreeing to represent the Union in an adversarial relationship in which a person with whom one has an ongoing close relationship is on the other side.

-(iii) Being a member of an investigative committee whose subject is someone with whom one has an ongoing close relationship.

-(b) Non-union Affiliations

-(i) When two or more members have mutual affiliations involving employeeemployer relationships.

-(ii) If a non-union affiliation involves a management position on campus.

-(iii) Speaking or acting as a TSSU representative when not specifically asked to do so by the union.
+- (a) Union Affiliations - (i) Applying for a casual labour position in the Union while one is an Executive member. - (ii) Agreeing to represent the Union in an adversarial relationship in which a person with whom one has an ongoing close relationship is on the other side. - (iii) Being a member of an investigative committee whose subject is someone with whom one has an ongoing close relationship. - (b) Non-union Affiliations - (i) When two or more members have mutual affiliations involving employee employer relationships. - (ii) If a non-union affiliation involves a management position on campus. - (iii) Speaking or acting as a TSSU representative when not specifically asked to do so by the union.
 This may include introducing oneself as a member of the TSSU without stating non-representative status.

-S. Staff
+P. Staff